 In some extreme cases reported by Chinese media, stubborn anti-vaxxers are receiving the same treatment as confirmed patients as they are forced into isolation-like confinement centers for education or are publicly named and shamed.

 Residents in the border city of Ruili in Yunnan, hit by the ongoing outbreak, also complain they have been evicted from their homes by hardline enforcers of Beijing’s vaccination mandate for compulsory tests, followed by what they call “coerced inoculations,” with some being pinned to the ground by police constables to receive jabs.

-The hefty outcry has forced the National Health Commission (NHC) to reassure that everything would be voluntary, but an official with Shanghai’s Center for Disease Control and Prevention confirmed to Asia Times that civil servants and state-owned enterprise employees in the city would not have such liberty and must take the lead.
+The hefty outcry has forced the National Health Commission (NHC) to reassure that everything would be “voluntary,” but an official with Shanghai’s Center for Disease Control and Prevention confirmed to Asia Times that civil servants and state-owned enterprise employees and their family members in the city would not have such liberty and must take the lead.